Skip to main content

 }

-Include the generated access_token as a Bearer token in the Authorization header for all subsequent API requests.
+Include the generated access_token as a Bearer token in the Authorization header of all subsequent API requests.

 curl --location 'https://intelsend.com/api/v1/your-endpoint' \